 Goodwill.
 In June 2001, SFAS No. 142, Goodwill and Other Intangible Assets, was approved by the Financial Accounting Standards Board (FASB).
 Amortization of goodwill, including goodwill recorded in past business combinations and indefinite lived intangible assets, would cease upon adoption of this statement.
 EMCORE adopted SFAS No. 142 on October 1, 2001 and completed its transition test for impairment during the quarter ended March 31, 2002.
-No impairment adjustment was deemed necessary by management.
-Had SFAS No. 142 been in effect for the year ended September 30, 2001, EMCORE's net loss would have decreased by \$1.1 million or \$0.03 per share.
+No impairment adjustment was deemed

+For the Year Ended September 30, 2001